Application architecture¶

 ) are “hubs” through which resources are shared

 between components.
-Contexts can be chained by setting a parent context for a new context.
+Contexts can be chained by setting a parent context for a new

-of their children.
+access the resources of their children.

 Resources are any arbitrary objects shared through a context.
 Every resource is shared on a context using its type (class) and name (chosen by the component).
 Every combination of type/name is unique in a context.